namoopsoo/namoopsoo.github.io/content/post/2025-10-13-mercenaries.md

 ---
 date: 2025-10-13
 title: The Data Mercenary
-draft: true
+draft: false
 images:
   - "https://s3.amazonaws.com/my-blog-content/2025-10-13-mercenaries/IMG_6381.jpg"
 cover:
   image: "https://s3.amazonaws.com/my-blog-content/2025-10-13-mercenaries/IMG_6381.jpg"
 ---

 What is science?
 Does it imply putting knowledge into the public domain?
 How about learning something?
 Did you need to learn something?
+Do you need to prove what you find?

-A few months back I was thinking to myself about the corporate nature of data science and whether it is true to its name.
+These are some of the questions going through my head a few months back.
+Given the corporate nature of data science, is true to its name, or is more hype to attract candidates?

 And I don't even mean that the majority of your time might be spent on data plumbing, ad hoc data munging or other kinds of analytics that can only be described as story telling with data.

-I mean that if you solve problems using machine learning, regardless of whether the end model affects some internal process or an external one that is customer facing, if you are not contributing to the public domain, maybe these are more like local optimizations?
+I mean that if you solve problems using machine learning, regardless of whether the end model affects some internal process or an external one that is customer facing, if you are not contributing to the public domain, maybe these are more like local optimizations that don't generalize rather than "science".

-A similar conversation has been taking place around the topic of the GPT papers from Open AI.
+A similar conversation has been taking place around the topic of the GPT scaling law papers from Open AI.
 Does the discovery and novel application of scaling laws mean science was done, is what has been discussed<sup>[1](#references)</sup> for the past few years.
 That topic likely is a better candidate for the label of science since at least there is a Nobel Prize<sup>[2](#references)</sup> in chemistry that came from this research.
 And this is while the theory side is still fuzzy.

 But for the topic I'm after here, I'm thinking of work done for a company that doesn't make it into the research space.